Is Puerto Vallarta Safe to Travel Right Now?

 Q. What’s the safest way to get to Puerto Vallarta?

 You can get a direct flight to Puerto Vallarta airport and, from there, you can take a taxi to your hotel.
-If you’re staying at an upscale hotel, you can notify it of your reservation 1 day before your flight and they’ll send a car to pick you up.
+If you’re staying at an upscale hotel, you can notify them of your reservation 1 day before your flight, and they’ll send a car to pick you up.

 Q. Is Puerto Vallarta a good location for families?

 Yes!
-Whether you’re just visiting the city on a romantic excursion with your partner or planning a trip with your kids, it’s an awesome place to be in.
-There’s plenty to do and see for everyone and your whole family will have a blast here.
+Whether you’re just visiting the city on a romantic excursion with your partner or planning a trip with your kids, it’s an awesome place to be.
+There’s plenty to do and see for everyone, and your whole family will have a blast here.

 Q. What’s the best area to stay in Puerto Vallarta?